ghoomfrog/kid/README.md

 In numeric operations, nulls are treated as 0, and spaces are treated as lists of arbitrary-precision integer fragments.

-Overflow in numberic operations is dealt with by wrapping around
+Overflow in numberic operations is dealt with by wrapping around.

 ### Relational Operators